YohannFaure/ProjetNetwork/README.md

 That is what `NA.degree_cut` does.
 It cuts the graph to only keep the highest degree nodes.

-> NB: One can specify the "degrees" on which to cut, making it more of a generic cut function.
+> NB: One can specify the "degrees" characteristic on which to cut, making it more of a generic cut function.
 For example `degree_cut(G,2000,degrees=dic)` would return a graph composed of only the nodes of `G` with a score given by the dictionnary `dic` higher than 2000.

 Let us plot it, using `NA.GraphDraw`.
 This function has a second argument that allows the selection of the interactions to plot (positive, negative, or total).